AndyObtiva/glimmer/README.markdown

 - `RowLayout`: lays widgets out horizontally or vertically in varying proportions with advanced spacing/margin/justify options
 - `GridLayout`(**default**): lays widgets out in a grid with advanced spacing/margin/alignment/indentation options.
 This is the **default** layout in Glimmer.
 It is important to master.

-In Glimmer DSL, just like widgets, layouts can be specified with lowercase underscored names followed by a block containing properties (e.g. `RowLayout` is `row_layout`).
+In Glimmer DSL, just like widgets, layouts can be specified with lowercase underscored names followed by a block containing properties, also lowercase underscored names (e.g. `RowLayout` is `row_layout`).

 Example: